 Mara and Serengeti parks are interdependent wildlife havens.
 This is where the world’s largest multi-species migration takes place.
 The movement is, centered around the wildebeest migrating from Serengeti into Masai Mara during the dry period in Tanzania, crossing the mighty Mara River on their way.
 The Great Wildebeest Migration rightfully deserves its standing as one of the natural world’s most astonishing spectacles.
 Compromising of more than 1.5 million wildebeest, zebras and antelopes, the Great Migration constitutes the last surviving multi-species migration on the planet.

 Every sequence in a wildebeest’s life happens in accordance with Mother Earth.
-Their migratory routes are determined by the rain patterns; they wander in a constant pursuit of water and fresh grass.
-Similarly, their calving instincts are timed to the movements of the moon, resulting in a three-week long birth fest on the Serengeti plains in February.
+Their migratory routes are determined by the rain patterns; they wander in constant pursuit of water and fresh grass.
+Similarly, their calving instincts are timed to the movements of the moon, resulting in a three-week-long birth fest on the Serengeti plains in February.

 The comings and goings of the wildebeest also shape the lives of many other species.
 For the predators of the Masai Mara, the arrival of the wildebeest marks the beginning of a time of feasting and prosperity.
 The Big Cats, in particular, thrive during the migration season.
 The abundance of available prey means that the lions, cheetah and leopards are able to grow strong and produce healthy offspring.
 The dramatic contrast between life and death to be witnessed during the Great Migration makes the Migration Season a particularly spectacular time to visit Basecamp Explorer Kenya.